JBamberger/offlineclient/README.md

 # OfflineClient

-Android app that downloads contents from various services and caches them locally for usage without internet access.
+# Current state

+Various code snippets patched together to test functionalities and libraries.
+Nothing functional / usable.
 The code is by no means complete or functional.
-Some functions rely on non-public apis that may change at any time and therefore break functionality.
-Some functions require root access to function properly.
+Some functions rely on non-public APIs that may change at any time and therefore break functionality.
+Some features require root access to function.

+# Original intention

+Android app that downloads contents from various content providers and caches them locally for usage without network access.